Below is a text only representation of the Patient Information Leaflet (ePIL).

 have changes in your mental status, feel confused or see things that are not there (hallucinations).

-If this happens, you should not drive, use a bicycle, or operate heavy machinery until your symptoms resolve.
-Talk to your doctor or pharmacist about whether it is okay for you to drive or use machines.
+If this happens, you should not drive, ride a bicycle, or operate heavy machines until you feel better.
+Talk to your doctor or pharmacist about whether it is okay for you to drive, ride a bicycle, or use machines.

 Rozlytrek contains: